 Our practitioners at Cougar have many years of experience in representing clients before the Immigration Appeal Division (‘IAD’).
 We assist our clients in complex matters relating to residency obligations, removal orders, and Family Class sponsorship.
 We carefully review the facts of your individual case to prepare the best strategy on how to proceed with your appeal before the IAD.

 In some circumstances, you may be deemed not to have a right to an appeal.
-There are several reasons as to why someone cannot appeal their case to the IAD, such as being alleged to be a national security threat, alleged to have violated human or international rights, or being suspected to have been part of an organized criminal syndicate.
+There are several reasons as to why someone cannot appeal their case to the IAD, such as being alleged to be a national security threat, alleged to have violated human or international rights, or is suspected to have been part of an organized crime syndicate.
 In such cases, our skilled immigration and refugee lawyers will work with you to determine how we can best present your matter on a case-by-case basis.

 Client Preparation And Representation

 Cougar Immigration will prepare you for your hearing process.
 Given that the hearings are open to members of the public, such preparation is essential for the ability to answer questions.
-We will make strong arguments for your case during the oral hearings, and will prepare you in the event that the Ministers’ counsel from the Canada Border Services Agency are present, as they may provide evidence or cross-examine you.
+We will make strong arguments for your case during the oral hearings and will prepare you in the event that the Ministers’ counsel from the Canada Border Services Agency are present, as they may provide evidence or cross-examine you.